smoretti/biohackrxiv-publication-template/paper/paper.md

 - Cheminformatics tools: [Chemaxon_marvin](https://chemaxon.com/)
 - Phylogeny/Orthology tools: [Godon](https://bitbucket.org/Davydov/godon) and [InParanoid](https://bitbucket.org/sonnhammergroup/inparanoid/)

-[Nextflow](https://www.nextflow.io/)(Galaxy/Workflow) required for the pipeline convertion to EESSI was updated to the last version.
+[Nextflow](https://www.nextflow.io/)(Galaxy/Workflow) required for the pipeline conversion to EESSI was updated to the last version.

-So **7** pull requests!
+So, **7** pull requests!

-[toil](https://github.com/DataBiosphere/toil)(Galaxy/Workflow) deployement in EasyBuild is almost complete, waiting for a fix from the toil main developer.
+[toil](https://github.com/DataBiosphere/toil)(Galaxy/Workflow) deployment in EasyBuild is almost complete, waiting for a fix from the toil main developer.

 Those tool categories will continue to have particular attentions and be extended in EasyBuild.